jestjs/jest/docs/Configuration.md

 The function should return an iterable (`Array`, `Set`, etc.) with the dependencies found in the code.

+That module can also contain a `getCacheKey` function to generate a cache key to determine if the logic has changed and any cached artifacts relying on it should be discarded.

 ### `errorOnDeprecated` [boolean]

 Default: `false`